-4 ZC3: Investor data
+5 ZC3: Investor Data

-Question number Guidance on question Section ZC3-Investor data ZC1(a) Name of JPF: Auto-populated with the name under which each of the JPFs appears on our Systems - lists each JPF that the designated service provider provides services to.
-Answer using the relevant line for each named JPF.
+Question Number Guidance on Question Section ZC3-Investor Data ZC1(a) Name of JPF: Auto-populated with the name under which each of the JPFs appears on the JFSC Systems - lists each JPF that the designated service provider provides services to.
+Please answer using the relevant line for each named JPF.
 ZC3(a) Total number of investors and their principal country of residence, as at the end of the reporting period.
 Answer this question on Country Tab ZC3(a) Each of the JPFs are listed vertically in column A and there is a choice of countries listed horizontally.
 Input the number of investors in each country per JPF.
 If there are none leave the entry as "0".

 Type of Investor Guide on Country Individual Country of principal residence Company Country of incorporation Limited Partnership Country of registration/establishment Foundation Country of incorporation Trust Country of incorporation of Trustee

 Type of Investor Guide on Country

 Individual Country of principal residence

 Company Country of incorporation

 Limited Partnership Country of registration/establishment

 Foundation Country of incorporation

 Trust Country of incorporation of Trustee

 ZC3(b) Number of type of investors: (i) Individual; (ii) Legal Person; (iii) Legal Arrangement.
 Insert the number of each of these types of investors.
 A legal person will be a company, incorporated limited partnership, incorporated cells etc. A legal arrangement will be a limited partnership, trust etc. If the investor is a non-Jersey entity pick the designation (ii) or (iii) that matches it best.
-If this is not possible explain the nature of the entity and provide its principal country in ZC6 Free text Explanations.
+If this is not possible explain the nature of the entity and provide its principal country in ZC6 Freetext Explanations.